On display now at the Library and Heritage Centre until 2017

 Since 1916 the Royal College of Nursing has pioneered professional standards for nurses, shaped health policies and promoted excellence in practice.
 In this exhibition, we invite you to explore how nursing has changed over the past 100 years.
 With stories from nurses themselves and items from our unique collections, discover how the RCN has developed from a small professional women’s organisation to become the Voice of Nursing in 2016.

-On display from 4 October 2016 - March 2017Public health nursing has its origins in the 1800s with the rise of social reform and efforts to improve the health of the poorest in society.
+On display October 2016 - March 2017Public health nursing has its origins in the 1800s with the rise of social reform and efforts to improve the health of the poorest in society.

 This exhibition highlights the development of public health nursing and the roles nurses have played in improving public health from the 19th century to the present day.
 From vaccination programmes and health visiting to sanitary and welfare reform.